-- Dilute: mix the bleach with water to make a 0.5% strength hypochlorite solution (instructions on doing this safely are below). - Saturate: the area that needs to be disinfected with the hypochlorite solution. - Wait: leave the solution on the area for as long as possible, preferably 30 minutes. - Wash off: wash away the solution using lots amounts of water.
+- Dilute: mix the bleach with water to make a 0.5% strength hypochlorite solution. - Saturate: the area that needs to be disinfected with the hypochlorite solution. - Wait: leave the solution on the area for as long as possible, preferably 30 minutes. - Wash off: wash away the solution using lots of water.
 This prevents children and staff being exposed to bleach solution.
 If outside, use a hose.